Tiax93/RhythmStim-SNEO/README.md

 # RhythmStim-SNEO
 This is a low-latency spike detector based on the Smoothed Nonlinear (or Teager) Energy Operator, for electrophysiology signals read by the [RHS Stimulation/Recording System](https://intantech.com/stim_record_controller.html) by [Intan Technologies](https://intantech.com/index.html).<br/>
-Details about technology, implementation, algorithms and performances can be found in the accompanying paper at https://doi.org/10.3390/digital1010003.<br/>
+Details about technology, implementation, algorithms, and performances can be found in the accompanying paper at https://doi.org/10.3390/digital1010003.<br/>
 <br/>
 <p align="center"><img src="https://www.mdpi.com/digital/digital-01-00003/article_deploy/html/images/digital-01-00003-g001-550.jpg"></p>